zyl24/FedTAD/README.md

 **Cite Us**

-Please consider citing our paper if you use this code in your work:
+Please cite our paper if you utilize this code in your research:

 ```
 @misc{zhu2024fedtad,
       title={FedTAD: Topology-aware Data-free Knowledge Distillation for Subgraph Federated Learning},